New releases

 The Truth

-The Texas mini-TCPA does not include a statutory presumption that companies who register with the state are engaging in any particular conduct.
+For businesses that do register, the Texas mini-TCPA does not include a statutory presumption that companies who register with the state are engaging in any particular conduct.
 Any claim that registration “implies” that a company is sending SMS messages without consent can easily be disproven by providing evidence of consent.

 Unfortunately, the law does not define how location is determined.
 The law applies to companies sending text messages “from a location in this state” or “to a purchaser located in this state.”
+Attentive has recently rolled out enhancements to time zone determination and state-specific quiet hours to help clients message while keeping this and other regulations in mind.

-No, posting the security (most commonly via a surety bond) is a required part of the registration process.
+For businesses that choose to register, no, posting the security (most commonly via a surety bond) is a required part of the registration process.

-The Texas statute does not clearly say whether a parent company can register on behalf of multiple brands or whether each brand must register separately.
+For businesses that choose to register, the Texas statute does not clearly say whether a parent company can register on behalf of multiple brands or whether each brand must register separately.
 The registration requirement applies to certain “sellers,” defined as “a person who makes a telephone solicitation on the person's own behalf.”
 Whether each brand is a “seller” for registration purposes is something that may vary company by company, and we recommend consulting with your legal counsel to help you make this determination.

 Attentive will continue to monitor developments in Texas law, update its recommendations as new guidance becomes available, and explore other ways to support its customers’ ability to comply with the law.
 Attentive supports consistent and predictable federal regulation of our industry, and we advocate for this from our seat on the board of directors of the CTIA, the industry group that represents mobile messaging.